-Section 2: Training

-Neighborhood Council Board Members, whether elected, selected or appointed, are required to complete all mandatory trainings in order to vote on issues that come before the Council.
-Trainings available to Board Members are created to ensure success during their period of service.
-All Board Members shall complete mandatory trainings as prescribed by the City Council, the Commission, the Office of the City Clerk, Funding Division, and the Department
+Section 2: Training - Neighborhood Council Board Members, whether elected, selected or appointed, are required to complete all mandatory training - in order to vote on issues that come before the Council.
+Training available to Board Members are created to ensure success during their period of service.
+All Board Members shall complete mandatory training as prescribed by the City Council, the Board of Neighborhood Commission, the Office of the City Clerk, Funding Division, and the Department.

-Board members not completing mandatory trainings provided by the City within forty-five (45) days of being seated or after expiration of the training, shall lose their Council voting rights on all items before the board.
+Board members not completing mandatory trainings provided by the City within ninety (90) days of being seated or after expiration of the training, shall lose their Council voting rights on all items before the board.

-Section 3: Self-Assessment

-Every year, the Council shall conduct a self-assessment pursuant to Article VI, Section 1 of the Plan.
+Section 3: Self-Assessment - Every year, the Council shall conduct a self-assessment pursuant to Article VI, Section 1 of the Plan.

-ATTACHMENT A - Map of Westlake South Neighborhood Council
+ATTACHMENT A - Map of the Harbor City Neighborhood Council